-- 1. Providers eligible to render services are limited to the following:

-- a.
-Licensed physicians who are also:

-- i) Certified in addiction medicine by the American Society of Addiction Medicine (ASAM); or

-- ii) Certified as Certified Addiction Counselors (CAC II or CAC III) or Licensed Addiction Counselors (LAC) by the Department of Regulatory Agencies (DORA); or
+- 1. Providers eligible to render services are limited to the following: - a.
+Licensed Health Practitioners who are also: - Certified in addiction medicine by the American Society of Addiction Medicine (ASAM), the American Board of Addiction Medicine (ABAM), or the American Board of Preventive Medicine (ABPM); or - ii) Certified Addiction Counselors (CAC II or CAC III) or Licensed Addiction Counselors (LAC) by the Department of Regulatory Agencies (DORA); or

-- iii) Certified as National Certified Addiction Counselors II (NCAC II) or Master Addiction Counselors (MAC) by the National Association of Alcohol and Drug Abuse Counselors (NAADAC); or

-- iv) Certified in addiction psychiatry by the American Board of Psychiatry and Neurology certified in Addiction Psychiatry (ABPN).

-- b.
-Licensed non-physicians who are also:
+- iii) National Certified Addiction Counselors II (NCAC II) or Master Addiction Counselors (MAC) by the National Association of Alcohol and Drug Abuse Counselors (NAADAC); or - iv) Certified in addiction psychiatry by the American Board of Psychiatry and Neurology certified in Addiction Psychiatry (ABPN). - b.
+Licensed Clinicians.

-- i) Psychologists (PhD, PsyD),

-- ii) Nurse Practitioners,

-- iii) Licensed Addiction Counselors, or

-- iv) Master's Level Clinicians:

-- 1) Licensed Clinical Social Worker (LCSW)

-- 2) Licensed Professional Counselor (LPC)

-- 3) Licensed Marriage and Family Therapist (LMFT)

-- 4) Licensed Advanced Practice Nurse (LAPN)

-and either:

-- i) Certified by DORA as a CAC II or CAC III; or - ii) Certified by NAADAC as an NCAC II or MAC.

-- c.
-Licensed facilities that are supervised by one or more licensed physicians or nonphysicians; supervised professional personnel who are: - i) Working at a facility licensed by the Office of Behavioral Health to provide substance use disorder treatment services; and - ii) Supervised by one or more licensed physicians or licensed non-physicians found in Part 1 or 2 of this Eligible Providers section.